wmo-im/HydroSOS/whos_client/README.md

 4. Take note of the feature id (site) plus observedProperty, or the observationIdentifier

-5. Use either a python script or notebook (see get_test.ipynb) or the command line interface to get the data (see get_test.sh) for a given time period
+5. Use either a python script or notebook (see examples below) or the command line interface to get the data (see examples below) for a given time period

 ### Installation